HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 ### Service worker usage

-From the data we gathered it was derived that about **0.88%** for desktop, **0.87%** for mobile for the month of August 2020 it's 49,305 (out of 5,593,642) for desktop and 55,019 (out of 6,347,919) for mobile.
-It is important that we realize that it translates into **16.6%** of the entire [traffic](https://www.chromestatus.com/metrics/feature/timeline/popularity/990).
+From the data we gathered it was derived that about **0.88%** desktop sites and **0.87%** mobile sites use a service worker.
+This was for the month of August 2020 and, to put that into perspective, that equates to 49,305 (out of 5,593,642) desktop sites and 55,019 (out of 6,347,919) mobile sites.
+While that usage may seem low, it is important that we realize that other measurements equate that to **16.6%** of the [web traffic](https://www.chromestatus.com/metrics/feature/timeline/popularity/990)–the difference being due to high traffic websites tending to use service workers more.

 {{ figure_markup(
   image="pwa-timeseries-of-service-worker-installations.png",